 WHAT ARE THE SYMPTOMS OF DRY MOUTH SYNDROME?

 If you have one or more of the following, you may have xerostomia:

 - Irritation at the corner of the mouth

 - Sore throat

 - Increased plaque, tooth decay and gum disease

 HOW CAN I BE TREATED FOR THIS CONDITION?

-Often just sipping on water can aggrevate your symptoms.
+Often, just sipping water can aggravate your symptoms.
 A thorough evaluation of your medical condition will be made.
-Medications are commonly prescribed to stimulate salivary flow and such things as sugar–free candies and gum may help.
-Depending on your condition, solutions such as fluoride trays and prescription toothpastes may also help.
+Medications are commonly prescribed to stimulate salivary flow and things like sugar-free candies or gum can help.
+Depending on your condition, solutions such as fluoride trays and prescription toothpaste may also help.